Can we promote more interest in Design & Technology by having more relevant projects.

 To define Design and Technology and what students need to know in education is complex, and drawing directly on real world practices may provide educators with confidence and guidance in teaching design.
 This should give clear definitions and descriptions on how design works in practice, thus enabling educators to select which features of these practices can be translated into the encouragement of designer thinking and behaviour in educational contexts.
 This paper considers the encouragement of interest required to enhance and motivate a higher interest in Design & Technology by having more relevant projects.
 Where realisation of concepts empowers fantasies, freeing the imaginations from reality into design.
 Creating the desired from the perceived.
 Resulting in keeping the process sharp.

-This paper will discuss considerations on the way a pupil perceives and processes information, for design in terms of action, reflection and appraisal and for technology in respect to solutions to technological problems through the process of invention.
+This paper will discuss considerations on the way a pupil perceives and processes information, for design in terms of

 Evaluation will be made of performance in respect to previous research highlighting the teaching strategies used and the managing of the project.